 There are lot of ways to make cold brew coffee from fancy equipment from high end coffee companies to a back to the basics coffee brewing methods like Mason Jars, the one I am going to talk about today.

 Mason jars have been around for a long time and the many ways that they are used never seems to end.
-Therefore making cold brew in a mason jar is just another way to make this tasty non acidic coffee drink.
+Therefore making cold brew in a mason jar is just another way to use them and easy way to make Cold Brew coffee

-Sound easy?
-Lets take a closer look why you would want to drink cold brew and how to make it.
+If you have never had Cold brew coffee, then get ready for a potential life changing experience, so lets take a closer look why you would want to drink cold brew and how to make it with a mason jar.\.

 - A Burr Coffee Grinder

 - A thin coffee filter OR cheesecloth

 - A Mason Jar